ronin-co/blade/README.md

 vercel -y
 ```

-That's it.
+That's all.
 The command will create the Vercel project and deploy the app for you.

 ## API